PrestaShop vs Shopify: Compare E-commerce Platforms

 With Shopify, you can integrate with over 100 external payment gateways as part of your plan.
 PrestaShop offers free integrations with its partners and paid integrations with a variety of other payment processors.

-Accepting more payment methods will help you reach more people locally as well as internationally.
+Accepting more payment methods will help you reach more customers locally and internationally.
 If you’re aiming to grow your business in more countries, accepting cross-border payments is a must.

 Checkout optimization

 You can create a one-page checkout with PrestaShop and completely customize its look.
-To do that with Shopify, you’ll need to be on their top-tier plan, called Shopify Plus.
-Having said that, you can integrate external modules on both platforms.
+To do this with Shopify, you’ll need the top-tier plan, called Shopify Plus.
+However, you can integrate external modules on both platforms.

 Both PrestaShop and Shopify let you set up automatic and flexible shipping rates, multiple checkout languages, and abandoned cart emails.
-You can also make sure your checkout looks like the rest of your brand with both platforms.
+You can also customize your checkout so it matches your branding with both platforms.

 📌 Pro Tip: Customize the appearance and the domain of your checkout page with MONEI.
 Plug in with PrestaShop or Shopify to enhance the customer payment experience today.